Attendance

 Main principles

-Attendance is a statutory necessity for our pupils until they reach 16 years of age.
+Attendance is a statutory necessity for all children and young people until they reach 16 years of age.
 Also, it's a necessity for earning a successful school career.
-Regular intermittent absences and/or absences for more extended periods are harmful to our pupils' education.
-Everyone involved in our pupils' education must work in partnership to ensure a high attendance amongst the pupils at Bryn Tawe.
+Regular intermittent absences and/or absences for more extended periods are harmful to the education of our learners.
+Everyone involved in the life of our learners must work in partnership to ensure a high attendance amongst learners at Bryn Tawe.

 Aims

-Raising and maintaining attendance levels continues to be a priority in Bryn Tawe in order to provide the best opportunity for all pupils to reach their potential.
-There are several aspects of our daily work that have a positive effect on raising attendance:
+Raising and maintaining attendance levels continues to be a priority in Bryn Tawe in order to provide the best opportunity for all learners to reach their potential.
+There are several aspects of our daily work that have a positive effect on raising attendance and we take a ‘support first’ approach to acting on low attendance.

 • Implementing and monitoring clear registration systems